-This configuration occurs, for instance, when simplices are successively removed from an initial simplicial complex $X^0$, modelling an arbitrary degenerative process. \end{example}
+The idea behind persistent homology is to track the topological features of simplicial complexes along a filtration by means of homology.
+It is primarily applied to study the shape of point clouds~\cite{ Carlsson20,Chazal_Michel21, Ghrist18}, but is not limited to this setting.
+In Network Science, persistent homology has been used to analyze complex and weighted networks through graph filtrations, clique complexes, and mesoscale homological features~\cite{Bergomi_Ferri_Zuffi20,Ferra26,Horak09,Petri_Otros14,Sizemore_Giusti_Bassett17}.
+It has also been developed in other mathematical contexts, including geometry and analysis~\cite{Polterovich_Rosen_Samvelyan_Zhang20} and persistent local systems over manifolds~\cite{MacPherson_Patel21}.
+In this paper, persistence is used in this general sense: as a way of organizing the evolution of cohomological information along structured families of spaces.
+Since our constructions are based on simplicial removal processes, we introduce persistence from a dual point of view, using cofiltrations and simplicial cohomology.

-Given a cofiltration of simplicial complexes $\{X^p\}_{p\in P}$, the aim is to follow the changes in the topology of the simplicial complexes along the cofiltration.
-This is performed by studying the vector spaces $H^n(X^p;\Bbbk)$ and the linear maps $\varphi_{pq}\colon H^n(X^p;\Bbbk)\to H^n(X^q;\Bbbk)$ induced by the inclusions $X^p\supseteq X^q$.
-The resulting object is known as a \emph{persistence module}, a notion which appears in \cite{Carlsson_Otros04} motivated by the study of the homology of a filtration.
+Let $P$ be a poset and let $\{X^p\}_{p\in P}$ be a \emph{cofiltration} of simplicial complexes indexed by $P$, that is, a family of simplicial complexes such that $X^p\supseteq X^q$ whenever $p\leq q$.
+As we have mentioned earlier, the aim is to follow the changes in the topology of the simplicial complexes along the cofiltration.
+This can be performed by studying the vector spaces $H^n(X^p;\Bbbk)$ and the linear maps $\varphi_{pq}\colon H^n(X^p;\Bbbk)\to H^n(X^q;\Bbbk)$ induced by the inclusions $X^p\supseteq X^q$.
+The resulting object is known as a \emph{persistence module}, a notion which appears in~\cite{Carlsson_Otros04} motivated by the study of the homology of a filtration.